 A communication plan including venue address and contact information for local emergency services must be available.

-Races must have a licensed Commissaire on-site
+Races are strongly encouraged to have a licensed Commissaire on-site.

 Races with more then 50 participants, any Track or BMX racing must have a licensed Commissaire on-site.